maraielciu1/ubb-cs/README.md

 # Welcome to Mara Ielciu's University Projects Repo! 🌟

-Hello there! 👋 I'm **Mara Ielciu**, a first-year student at **Babeș-Bolyai University**, studying **Computer Science** in English.
+Hello there! 👋 I'm **Mara Ielciu**, a second-year student at **Babeș-Bolyai University**, studying **Computer Science** in English.
 I consider myself to be really smart and am passionate about exploring the depths of computer science and technology.

 ## About This Repository